Mehlville, Missouri: School districts

 The school district for Mehlville is the Mehlville School District (R-9), which consists of one early childhood preschool program, ten elementary schools, four middle schools, and two high schools, Mehlville High School and Oakville High School.
 The Mehlville School District has approximately 12,000 students currently enrolled.
 Only Mehlville High School is in the Mehlville area, located on Lemay Ferry Road.

+Notable people

+Shawn Krause, animator of Pixar Animation Studios.